Im2008/Ian_2025/index.md

       this.pixels = {{pixels}};
       this.interval = 100;
       this.obj = meta_data;
-      this.gravity = 5; // Adjusted gravity for smoother jump
+      this.gravity = 5; // Gravity for smoother jump
-      this.jumpHeight = 100; // Adjusted height of the jump
+      this.jumpHeight = 100; // Height of the jump
-      this.jumpSpeed = 5; // Adjusted speed of the jump
+      this.jumpSpeed = 5; // Speed of the jump
       this.marioElement.style.position = "absolute";
-      this.marioElement.style.bottom = "0px"; // Start at the bottom (ground level)
+      this.marioElement.style.bottom = "0px"; // Start at ground level
+      this.isMovingRight = false;
+      this.isMovingLeft = false;
     }

     animate(obj, speed) {